 Windows and macOS users have little reason to look, since they really have only one choice for their system—NTFS and HFS+, respectively.
 Linux, on the other hand, has plenty of different file system options, with the current default being the Fourth Extended Filesystem (ext4).

-However, there’s been another push to change the file system to something called btrfs.
-But what makes btrfs better, and when will we see distributions making the change?
+There’s an ongoing push to change the default file system to the B-Tree File System (btrfs).
+But is btrfs better, and when will we see distributions making the change?

 What Do File Systems Do?

 Like physical filing systems such as folders and cabinets, digital file systems manage files.
 They control how your operating system stores data that isn’t in use, what other information (known as metadata) is attached to the data, who or what has access to data, and so on.

 File systems operate in the background.
 Like the rest of an operating system’s kernel, they’re largely invisible in everyday use.
 File managers, the applications that you use to manage files, mostly operate in the same way regardless of which file system is running underneath.